BrunoKrugel/resume/doc/resume_en.md

 *Fullstack Developer (01-2023 - Now)*

 - Creation and development of AdSimplifier, a platform to analyze expenses in Ads and optimize them.
-- Development of the Backend using Go,
+- Development of the Backend using `Go`,
-- Development of the Front End using NextJS and React.
+- Development of the Front End using `NextJS` and `React`.
-- Development of the database using MongoDB.
+- Development of the database using `MongoDB`.
-- Using Redis as a cache to optimize the process of the backend.
+- Using `Redis` as a cache to optimize the process of the backend.
+- Using Stripe to handle payments.
+- Using `Heroku` to handle the server and `Vercel` to handle the website.

 ## Extracurricular courses